rstacruz/livemarkup/Readme.md

 ~~~

 It also works with multiple selections (`<select multiple>`).
 In this case,
 ensure that the value is an array of items to be selected.
+(Note: this is not
+supported under Zepto, see [Zepto #501].)

 ~~~ html
 <select multiple name='fruit' @value='-> ["apple", "orange"]'>